Click on magnifying glass to see entire picture

 Looking for a rare, endangered Turkey?
 Check out the Black Spanish.
 This is a wonderful turkey that has all the traits you could ask for – calm, social, superior flavor and eye candy here on our farm.

 The coloring of the Black Spanish is absolutely gorgeous.
 It is a lustrous, metallic black with a greenish sheen on top and a dull black under color.
 The poults and teenagers will often have white or bronze in their feathers but molt into the black color above.
 Since, however, the Black has not been selected for production attributes for years, many birds may be smaller than the breed standard.
+In our breeding program we work on weights of out turkeys.
 While generally known as the Black turkey, the terms “Norfolk Black” and “Black Spanish” are also used in the United States when referring to this variety, all these terms refer to the same Black variety.

 We consider turkeys an intermediate bird to raise.
 The poults do require a little more special attention and the teenagers are a bit naughty!
-Once adults they are very easy.
+Once adults they are easier.
 Sugar Feather Farm is here for you after your purchase to help with any questions or concerns.
+Turkeys are seasonal layers and only lay in the spring and summer months and sometimes into the fall.
+All our turkeys are Non-GMO!

 The Black turkey originated in Europe as a direct descendant of the Mexican turkeys carried home with explorers in the 1500s.
 Black colored turkeys became popular in Spain where they were known as “Black Spanish”, and in England, especially in the Norfolk region where they were known as “Norfolk Blacks.”
 After being selected for meat production for more than two centuries, the Black Spanish turkey made the voyage back to the Americas with early European colonists.
 Once here, the variety was crossed with Eastern wild turkeys, which formed the basis for the Black turkey variety in America.
 This Black variety was commercially viable through the early part of the 20th century though not as popular as Bronze, White Holland, Narragansett, and Bourbon Red varieties.
 Some past information states that Blacks were bred in large numbers along the East Coast including Maryland and Virginia, their popularity enhanced by selection for a calm disposition, rapid growth, and early maturation.
 The black was recognized by the American Poultry Association in 1874.